CSS code surgery as a universal construction: Conclusions and further work

 Second, if we wish to upgrade to more general stabiliser codes we can no longer use chain complexes.
 The differential composition $P_X P_Z^\intercal$ is a special case of the symplectic product $\omega(M,N) = M\omega N^\intercal$ for $\omega = $ \cite{Haah}, but by generalising to such a product we lose the separation of $Z$ and $X$ stabilisers to form a pair of differentials.
 It is unclear what the appropriate notion of a quotient along an $\overline{X}$ or $\overline{Z}$ operator is for such codes.

 For quantum codes which are not stabiliser but are based on cell complexes, such as the Kitaev model \cite{Kit}, there are no stabiliser generators, but the codes are still `CSS-like', in the sense that vertices correspond to actions of the group algebra $\C G$ and faces actions of the function algebra $\C(G)$, with each measurement outcome corresponding to an irreducible representation of the quantum double $D(G) = \C(G)\lcross\ \C G$.
 More generally we can replace $\C G$ and $\C(G)$ with $H$ and $H^*$ for any semisimple Hopf algebra $H$ \cite{Meu,CowMa1} while retaining the relevant features of the model.
 Just as there are no stabiliser generators, there are no longer $Z$ and $X$-operators, but there are ribbon operators.
 As special cases there are ribbon operators which correspond to actions of only $\C G$ or $\C(G)$.
 The first author recently generalised lattice surgery to Kitaev models \cite{CowMa2}, albeit with some caveats.
-In the same way that CSS codes generalise stabiliser codes based on cell complexes, we imagine there could be a general class of commuting projector models using the quantum double, which are not necessarily defined on a tessellated manifold.
-The details of such a class are not known to us, and generalising the notion of `sites' on a lattice seems difficult.
+In the same way that CSS codes generalise stabiliser codes based on cell complexes, there should be a general class of commuting projector models using the quantum double, which are not necessarily defined on a tessellated manifold.
 We speculate that the notion of `gluing' along, say, a $\C G$ operator could work for such commuting projector models.
+These would give merges and splits which correspond to the multiplications and comultiplications of the relevant Hopf algebras.